or: The definition of your true self

 Excitement is the body's physical translation of the vibratory energy that represents your true, natural, core self.

 The Attractor is thus an energy that can be "tapped into", or (re)aligned with (which one would already be were it not for unconscious programming by culture and the control system).
 When one releases the resistance created by the ego and allows the Attractor to guide the innocent Physical Mind, then communication between the Physical Mind and the Higher Mind is unimpeded, thus effortless manifestation ocurrs according to the Law of Attraction by shifting to parallel realities that are more representative of the resonant state of being one prefers.

-Other terms for this energy, or conceptual correlates, include:
+Other terms for this energy or state of being, or conceptual correlates, include:

 - the Dao